 - Take a stroll: Walking is low-impact, aerobic exercise that helps to circulate your blood and get oxygen to the muscles.
 This can help keep stiffness and pain at bay.

 Addressing the Root of Fibromyalgia

 The central nervous system plays a huge role in the development of fibromyalgia.
-Here at Advanced Spinal Care, LLC in Onalaska, Wisconsin, we focus our attention on helping your central nervous system work at its optimum.
+Here at Thrive Chiropractic and Wellness Center in Onalaska, Wisconsin, we focus our attention on helping your central nervous system work at its optimum.
 It has been discovered a misalignment in the bones of the upper neck can put pressure on the brainstem and impact the way the central nervous system works.
 By using a method that is both mild and effective, we can help the bones to move back into place without the need to force or pop them.
 Rather, we encourage them to realign naturally.
 This allows the body to heal and repair the damage done.
 Many see an improvement in the symptoms of fibromyalgia in only a few adjustments.